 Markets offer the opportunity to get out and see customers in person and get feedback directly.Corinne Anestopoulos

-Attending a jewelry market is not only a great way for emerging brands to gain exposure to built-in audiences and validate an idea—they’re also important for established online businesses, Corinne says: “Markets offer the opportunity to get out and see customers in person and get feedback directly.”
+Attending a handmade market is not only a great way for emerging brands to gain exposure to built-in audiences and validate an idea—they’re also important for established online businesses.
+“Markets offer the opportunity to get out and see customers in person and get feedback directly,” says Corinne.

 An alternative to participating in markets is to host events in your own studio.
 “Sample sales are a good way to liquidate older merchandise and also invite people into your space and process,” Corinne says.
 Or, if your own space isn’t conducive to visiting, host a pop-up in another retailer’s jewelry store.

 Corinne also grew her business initially through consignment and wholesale agreements, which she gained by approaching local retailers in person.
 Cold calling has a high rejection risk, but you just need one “yes” to get started, she says.

 For new businesses, start small by pitching your designs to local boutiques.
 As you scale, you can work your way up to larger partners.
 Wholesale still accounts for the bulk of Biko’s overall business, and Corinne has worked with large retailers like Nordstrom, Simons, and Hudson’s Bay.

 Another way to scale involves opening up to new markets.
 Explore international shipping options to see if your product can be sold globally.
 Try expanding your jewelry line with new products and collections to reach a wider local audience, too.